Chet Okonczak can tell you the name of every plant in his garden, and if he’s not sure of a name, he can easily look it up.

 “Pat helps me with everything,” he said admiringly.
 When they wanted to put a roof over their uncovered patio, “I was throwing sheets of plywood up to her and she was nailing them on.”

 Chet wanted vines to grow up the side of the deck and across the roof.
 He tried wisteria, but he could never get it to bloom.
-Then he tried bittersweet, but it was too invasive and he spent two years trying to eradicate it.
+Then he tried bittersweet, but it was too aggressive and he spent two years trying to eradicate it.
 Now he has Virginia creeper, which he likes for its leaves, and trumpet vine, which gets beautiful flowers in summer.
 The vines form a lacy canopy over the deck, which you can see in the photo below.

 “I hack the trumpet vine (on the roof) back to almost nothing in the spring or it would take over,” he said.